mihailgaberov/wheel-of-fortune/README.md

 # Wheel of Fortune
-A wheel of fortune component made with HTML5 and Phaser
+A "wheel of fortune" component made with HTML5 and Phaser.